galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 > 8. Once the Pull request is merged to the main branch at GitHub, the tool will be added (or updated with increased version) in Tool Shed (for usegalaxy.eu - [Galaxy - Tool Shed](https://toolshed.g2.bx.psu.edu/)) on weekend
 > 9. Go to the Tool Shed after weekend and check the tool changes
-> 10. Go to usegalaxy.eu (or to other Galaxy server if you used one) and check that tool was added/updated {: .hands_on}
+> 10. Go to usegalaxy.eu (or to other Galaxy server if you used one) and check that tool was added/updated {: .details}

 ### Run the tools

 We run tools both on individual sample and on all pooled samples as it was done in CAMI2 challenge as well.

 It is important to use both approaches: individual assembly and co-assembly and benchmark them in order to get the intuition of more applicable technique for the certain dataset.
 In case of individual assembly we have the possibility to de-replicate genome after binning.
 It will not be done in this tutorial as the purpose here is only assembly CAMI2 challenge.
-However, you can get to know both these practices in the {%cite noauthor_galaxy_nodate-4 %} (in the section about de-replication).
+However, you can get to know both these practices in [the tutorial]({% link topics/assembly/tutorials/general-introduction/tutorial.md %}) (in the section about de-replication).

 Co-assembly is more commonly used than individual assembly and then de-replication after binning.
 Nevertheless, de-replication approach should be taken into account while choosing the assembly method.